-For further information see Richards, E.G. 2012, "Calendars," in Explanatory Supplement to the Astronomical Almanac, 3rd edition, S.E Urban and P.K.
+For further information on calendars, see Richards, E.G. 2012, "Calendars," from the Explanatory Supplement to the Astronomical Almanac, 3rd edition, S.E Urban and P.K.
 Seidelmann eds., (Mill Valley, CA: University Science Books), Chapter 15, pp. 585-624.
-An older description is also available in Doggett, L.E.
-1992, "Calendars" in Explanatory Supplement to the Astronomical Almanac, 2rd edition, P.K.
-Seidelmann ed., (Mill Valley, CA: University Science Books), Chapter 12, pp. 585-624.
-The latter reference is available at the New Mexico University Astronomy Dept. Most books on calendars describe the details of the Jewish Calendar.